Liberalism

 Leaders in the British Glorious Revolution of 1688, the American Revolution of 1776, and the French Revolution of 1789 used liberal philosophy to justify the armed overthrow of royal sovereignty.
 The 19th century saw liberal governments established in Europe and South America, and it was well-established alongside republicanism in the United States.
 In Victorian Britain, it was used to critique the political establishment, appealing to science and reason on behalf of the people.

 During the 19th and early 20th centuries, liberalism in the Ottoman Empire and the Middle East influenced periods of reform, such as the Tanzimat and Al-Nahda, and the rise of constitutionalism, nationalism, and secularism.
 These changes, along with other factors, helped to create a sense of crisis within Islam, which continues to this day, leading to Islamic revivalism.

-Before 1920, the main ideological opponents of liberalism were communism, conservatism, and socialism; liberalism then faced major ideological challenges from fascism and Marxism–Leninism as new opponents.
-During the 20th century, liberal ideas spread even further, especially in Western Europe, as liberal democracies found themselves as the winners in both world wars and the Cold War.
+Before 1920, the main ideological opponents of liberalism were communism, conservatism, and socialism; liberalism then faced major ideological challenges from fascism and Marxism–Leninism.
+During the 20th century, liberal ideas spread further, especially in Western Europe, as liberal democracies were among the victors in both world wars and the Cold War.

 Liberals sought and established a constitutional order that prized important individual freedoms, such as freedom of speech and freedom of association; an independent judiciary and public trial by jury; and the abolition of aristocratic privileges.
 Later waves of modern liberal thought and struggle were strongly influenced by the need to expand civil rights.
 Liberals have advocated gender and racial equality in their drive to promote civil rights, and global civil rights movements in the 20th century achieved several objectives towards both goals.
 Other goals often accepted by liberals include universal suffrage and universal access to education.
 In Europe and North America, the establishment of social liberalism (often called simply liberalism in the United States) became a key component in expanding the welfare state.

 21st-century liberal parties continue to wield power and influence throughout the world.
 The fundamental elements of contemporary society have liberal roots.
 The early waves of liberalism popularised economic individualism while expanding constitutional government and parliamentary authority.